george-hawkins/blender-donut-notebook/README.md

 Blender donut tutorial notebook
 ===============================

 This is the notebook I wrote while following Blender Guru's [Blender Beginner Tutorial Series](https://www.youtube.com/watch?v=TPrnSACiTJ4&list=PLjEaoINr3zgEq0u2MzVgAaHEBt--xLB6U).
+Along with lots of notes taken staight from the videos, it includes the various things that I got confused about and how I resoved those issues.

-To download the latest version of Blender go to the Blender [download page](https://www.blender.org/download/).
+To get the latest version of Blender go to the Blender [download page](https://www.blender.org/download/).

 I used Blender version 2.92 while the videos use version one of the 2.8 series of releases (see [here](https://www.blender.org/download/releases/) for the release history) so things look a little different between the two.